scythianfuego/TDS3KToolkit/docs/rom.md

 - fwdisk3.dat (3 of 4) + fwdisk4.dat (4 of 4) - 12 lzw files.
   This is user scope firmware copied into ROM at 0x40000 intact - size 1968424 bytes (0x1e0927)
-  (Which specifially means it is not being decompressed, but copied as is).
+  (Which specifially means it is not being decompressed, but copied as is). fdisk4 contains more files, containing locales, copied after the software (as is)
-  fdisk4 contains more files, some look like translation strings, some like software for modules (video, advanced trigger etc)

-  Translation files are a database of offsets, followed by zero-terminated strings.
+  Translation files are a database of offsets generally in reverse order, followed by a set zero-terminated strings.
-  Offsets are relative to start of the block.
+  Offsets are relative to start of the string data.
-  String data always starts at 0x1BA4 (value which is added to every offset) 0x1BA0 is always zero.
-That all means there are 1768 records.

 ## FLASH ROM